hrehfeld/metalsmith-tags/README.md

 Hello World
 ```

+Then split the string data in the field using metalsmith-metadata-as-list.

 You can use different handle for the tags, by configuring the `handle` option. `tags` is the default.